Ex-children's hospital doctor charged with sex crimes - KESQ

 Associated Press

 RICHMOND, Va.
-(AP) — The former medical director of a Virginia hospital that serves vulnerable children has been charged with four felony sex crimes in connection with abuse authorities say happened at the facility years ago.
+(AP) — The former medical director of a Virginia hospital that serves vulnerable children has been charged with four felony sex crimes in connection with abuse at the facility years ago, according to a prosecutor and court records.

-A grand jury indicted Dr. Daniel N. Davidow of Richmond, a former longtime employee of the Cumberland Hospital for Children and Adolescents, last month, court records show.
-The records were unsealed Thursday, a local prosecutor announced Friday.
+A grand jury indicted Dr. Daniel N. Davidow of Richmond, a former longtime employee of the Cumberland Hospital for Children and Adolescents, last month, the records show.
+The records were unsealed Thursday, the prosecutor announced Friday.

 Robert F. Donnelly, an attorney for Davidow, told The Associated Press by email that “we are still learning details and facts, so we are not in a position to comment.”